Internal crisis communication: how to cope with emergencies

 For three-quarters of employees, up-to-date and regular information is the most important thing in crises.
 Especially in stormy times, the acute challenges shape the conversations in the team.
 If you don't give these conversations space, they will happen anyway - just on WhatsApp or other channels where you cannot influence the narrative.

 Dialogue with your staff is therefore essential.
 Criticism and uncomfortable questions are even encouraged in a crisis.
-This way, the concerns and fears of the employees can be better recognized and counteracted.
+This way, the concerns and fears of the employees can be better recognised and counteracted.
 Do not talk down fears but show empathy and understanding.
 Otherwise, employees who don't feel they are being listened to can undermine your whole team.

 According to a Statista study, only 22% of companies use an employee app for this dialogue - although this option would be especially ideal during crises.
 The employee app also prevents important information from being passed on only verbally - which can be fatal in times of great uncertainty.
 Statistics show that out of 30 snippets of information passed on verbally to others, only three are received correctly.